jai-dutta/Revolve/documentation/Revolve SRS.md

 - **Objective:** Define and implement the data models and API endpoints required for managing user-specific academic activities (recurring templates).
 - **Key Tasks:**
     - Define `RecurringActivity` (and optional `Course`) JPA entities with appropriate fields and relationships (linking to `User`).
 Create associated `JpaRepository` interfaces.
     - Implement protected RESTful API endpoints (Controller layer) providing CRUD (Create, Read, Update, Delete) operations for these entities.
-Utilize DTOs for request/response payloads and implement input validation.
+Utilise DTOs for request/response payloads and implement input validation.
     - **Enforce User Ownership:** Critically ensure all service and repository logic strictly isolates data access and modification based on the authenticated user's ID retrieved from the security context.
     - _Testing:_ Develop integration tests for all CRUD operations, specifically verifying correct data handling and robust enforcement of user ownership constraints.